-The Accountant is the Ben Affleck Batman performance that should have been.
-Even if, like BvS, it’s also dragged down by a convoluted script.
+The Accountant is the Ben Affleck Batman performance that “should have been.”
+Although, like BvS, the movie is also dragged down by a convoluted script.

 The Accountant Synopsis

 As a child, autistic Chris Wolff was subject to extensive military training by his army psychological warfare officer father.
 This equips him with lethal killing skills, and in adulthood, Wolff earns a living by tracking financial discrepancies for criminal enterprises.
 During his latest assignment, he uncovers a massive embezzlement within the Living Robotics Corporation, one that resulted in CFO Ed Chilton committing suicide.
 Wolff then discovers that Chilton was in truth, forced to kill himself.
 The assassin is also someone Wolff is all too familiar with.

 The gist of it, I got bored with The Accountant before it was a third through.